TonySiu1110/CR-Form-Application/README.md

 # CR-Form-Application

 This is a comprehensive form designed to collect detailed user data for various purposes, such as registration, feedback, surveys, or application submissions.
-The form ensures a seamless user experience while gathering accurate and essential information required for effective data analysis, service improvement, or processing applications.r Data by
+The form ensures a seamless user experience while gathering accurate and essential information required for effective data analysis, service improvement, or processing applications.

 # Key Features of the CR-Form-Application: